What to do when hepatitis C treatment is denied

 What you can do

-If you are denied coverage, there are several things you can do to help get the treatments you need:
+If you are denied coverage, there are several things you can do to help get the treatments you need.

-Write an appeal letter.
 If you're told “no” on your first try to get treatment, you can appeal the decision.
 Each insurance company is different, but most have several levels of appeals.
 Take the time to research your options and what the appeals process will look like for you.
 Some healthcare provider (HCP) offices may offer to handle this, so ask your HCP if they can help in any way.

-See the right HCP.
 If your provider is not prioritizing your treatment how you'd like, it might be time to see someone else.
 Some insurers may only cover hep C prescriptions from specialists, so you may need a referral to have a better chance at getting treatment.

-Seek help for substance use if you need it.
 If you are denied coverage for your medications due to drug or alcohol use, it may help to provide documentation of assistance you’re receiving for the issue.
 Reach out to your insurance provider to learn how participating in a substance abuse program may increase your chances of getting your treatment covered.

-Try the drug manufacturer.
 Many pharmaceutical companies have patient assistance programs to help people pay for their pricey drugs.
 They're a great resource, especially if you're uninsured.
 Check out the website of your preferred medication for more info on how you can qualify for financial assistance.

-Be your own advocate.
 You are the person who cares most about your health, so take charge.
 Be a champion of your health by talking to your HCP about your treatment options.
 During this potentially exhausting time, it’s also important to be mindful of your mental and emotional health.
 If you have the resources, it can help to join a support group or reach out to speak with a counselor or therapist.

 While trying to get your medication, you should remind yourself that being free of hep C is worth the wait and frustration.
-Fight for your treatment so you can rid yourself of hep C for good.
+Advocate for your treatment so you can rid yourself of hep C for good.

 Article sources open article sources